Sales pipeline coverage ratio: A guide

 • Win rate - To calculate win rate, divide the number of closed/won deals by the number of opportunities created during the same timeframe.

-Each of the above metrics will help your team keep tabs on all the moving parts within the pipeline and use this information to allow them to maintain a healthier pipeline.
+Each of the above metrics will help your team keep tabs on all the moving parts within the pipeline and use this information to maintain a healthier pipeline.
 Over time, this analysis will give leaders a deep understanding of all active deals and identify anything that may be slowing them down.
 From there, they can more easily determine a pipeline coverage ratio that makes sense based on their unique business’s data.

 What’s the difference between pipeline coverage and forecast coverage?